HealthTech · AI Product Design · Human-Centered AI

 Disease-specific sensors used for a limited time to improve risk assessment.

-MVP: classic UI vs. conversational AI
+MVP: classic UI vs. conversational UI

-We built two clickable MVPs to test the core interaction: one classic interface with visualized health data and one conversational assistant.
+We built two clickable MVPs to test the core interaction: one classic interface with visualized health data and one conversational UI.
 Atherosclerosis was used as one example for the MVP because it can develop silently over time and demonstrates the value of long-term data, subjective answers and additional sensor input.

 The goal was not to design a single-disease product.
 The MVP helped test how an AI health companion should ask questions, explain risk and invite action across sensitive health contexts.